 I’ve been working for several years as a technical writer, but since almost all of my work is covered by non-disclosure agreements, I don’t have a lot to show for it.
 So I decided to create my own tech-writing samples on my own time.
-I took my WordPress experience, combined it with what I recently learned about hosting WordPress sites on Amazon Web Services (AWS), and created a five-part introduction for people who are new to running their own services in the cloud.
+I took my WordPress experience, combined it with what I taught myself about hosting WordPress sites on Amazon Web Services (AWS), and created a six-part introduction for people who are new to running their own services in the cloud.

 Anybody who has a basic amount of understanding of self-hosted WordPress should be able to follow along.
 These steps are quite platform-agnostic when it comes to your computer, operating system, browser, and other applications.
 In my case:

 Here is my series of tutorials.
-They are designed to be read and implemented in order, but they don’t have to be:
+They are designed to be read and implemented in order, but they don’t need to be:

-- WordPress on Amazon EC2: Launch an EC2 Instance to Create a WordPress Site: After you set up an AWS account, launch an EC2 instance from the AWS Marketplace that is designed to host a WordPress site.
+- WordPress on Amazon EC2: Launch an EC2 Instance to Create a WordPress Site: Launch an EC2 instance using an Amazon Machine Image (AMI) from the AWS Marketplace that is designed to host a WordPress site.

-- WordPress on Amazon EC2: Naming Your EC2 Instances: Tidying up the EC2 Dashboard so that you can easily identify the component parts of your virtual instances and create backups.
+- WordPress on Amazon EC2: Managing Your EC2 Instances: Name your EC2 resources so that you can easily identify the different components.
+Use the Snapshots feature to back up your storage volumes.

 - WordPress on Amazon EC2: Permission Denied Error Message: If you are new to WordPress on AWS, you may run into the Permission Denied error message.
 I’m here to explain your way out of it.